- Briefing Room

 Distribution of Any Area Funds: MAP-21 does not require suballocation of "any area" funds.
 The State's competitive process may include selection criteria to ensure a distribution of projects across the State; therefore, the State may not suballocate the "any area" funds by population to individual counties, cities, or other local government entities.
 MAP-21 requires the State to have a competitive process to allow eligible entities to submit projects for funding (23 U.S.C.
 213(c)(4)(A)).
 The "any area" funds are available for projects in any area within a State, including within large urbanized areas, small urban areas, or nonurban areas.

-A State may transfer up to 50 percent of TAP funds to NHPP, STP, HSIP, CMAQ, and/or Metropolitan Planning from the portion of TAP funds available for use anywhere in the State (no transfers of suballocated TAP funds or funds set aside for the RTP, which are discussed below).
+A State may transfer up to 50 percent of TAP funds to NHPP, STP, HSIP, and CMAQ from the portion of TAP funds available for use anywhere in the State (no transfers of suballocated TAP funds or funds set aside for the RTP, which are discussed below).
 (MAP-21 §1509; 23 U.S.C.
 126)